brayden-gg/Running-Graph/readme.md

 # Running Data Visualizer

-### Use the Strava and Darksky APIs to plot various metrics
+### Uses the Strava and Darksky APIs to plot various metrics

+### TODO:

+-   [ ] Make dropdown menus more modular/OO
+-   [ ] Replace massive JSON file with an actual database
+-   [ ] Add an actual readme file with pictures, descriptions etc.